-Simply go to our home page, enter the Zip Code where you are registered to vote, and click "My Ballot."
+Simply go to our home page, enter the address where you are registered to vote, and click "My Ballot."

 Because election district lines do not follow geographical boundaries, we need to have your entire address in order to show you the exact races on your ballot.
-If you do not feel comfortable entering your zip code, you can still view all of the races in your state; however, you may see some races in which you are not eligible to vote.
+If you do not feel comfortable entering your full address, you may enter just your zip code; however, you may see some races in which you are not eligible to vote.
+The other option is to view all races in your state by clicking on the map on the home page and selecting an election.
 Only by entering the combination of your street address and your zip code can voting data bases determine your district.

-iVoterGuide only has the resources to research the federal candidates across the nation, the statewide candidates in 4 states, and down to state legislative races in 20 states.
+iVoterGuide only has the resources to research the federal candidates across the nation, statewide Supreme Court races in 24 states, statewide candidates in 4 states, and down to state legislative races in 21 states.
 We would love to cover more races and more states and will absolutely do so as the funds become available.
 In the meantime, please pass on information about the races we are covering – over 8,000 candidates in about 3,500 races in 2020 – and pray with us for more resources so we can reach further down the ballot.

 We go directly to the source for material.

-Voting records are taken directly from the scorecards of approximately 150 organizations, and our researchers spend hundreds of hours gathering endorsements from over a thousand organizations from all across the nation, as well as entering endorsements listed on each candidate’s website.
+Voting records are taken directly from the scorecards of approximately 300 organizations, and our researchers spend hundreds of hours gathering endorsements from over three thousand organizations all across the nation, as well as entering endorsements listed on each candidate’s website.

 Finally, we contact every candidate multiple times, not only asking them to complete our candidate survey but also giving each candidate time to personally review all their information prior to its release.

 Panelists are trusted, vetted volunteers who review the information collected by researchers and assign an evaluation to each candidate.
 Panel review is the final step iVoterGuide takes to make sure the information we provide is grounded in documented data and reflected in the candidate’s answers to survey questions.
-If you are interested in serving as a panelist, please submit your name through this form to register with iVoterGuide and complete our leadership survey.
+If you are interested in serving as a panelist, you can learn more and apply here.